bhm-kyndryl/Metraixbeat/Parameters.conf_ReadMe.md

 	"DiskSampleRate": "1"

-### If different than 0, set the limit of processes that must be taken into account while checking TOP processes CPU and MEME activity
+### If different than 0, set the limit of processes that must be taken into account while checking TOP processes CPU and MEM activity
 	More the limit is high, more the daemon will use CPU "TopProcesses": "10"

-### SAFETY - Time to wait before reloading a Tail process for which TargetFile has not been modified since 1 day (in minutes)
-	Need some rework but it is safe to keep this value like this "TailReloadValue": "1440"

 ### List of servers to be checked with PingPlotter plugin
 		Exemple: